jaimegag/tkg-zone/windows/README.md

 # Use the repo's /windows/cluster/cc-win-antrea-cleanup-overlay.yaml overlay to fix/clean Antrea configuration after reboots
 # and apply the ClusterClass in the MC:
 ytt -f tkg-vsphere-default-multios-ag-cc.yaml -f cc-win-cacert-overlay.yaml -f cc-win-remove-mhc-overlay.yaml -f cc-win-antrea-cleanup-overlay.yaml | kubectl apply -f -
-# Edit the ./windows/cluster-overlay.yaml file and replace the Certificate with the one from your Harbor registry
+# Edit the ./windows/cluster-overlay.yaml file and replace the Certificate with the one from your Harbor registry, which is located in `~/workspace/harbor-cacrt.crt`
 vi cluster-overlay.yaml
 ```